-We plan to increase our revenues through sales to new customers as well as increasing our sales of additional courseware subscriptions and other products and services to existing customers.
+Our revenue growth is expected to be generated through sales to new customers as well as increasing sales of additional courseware subscriptions and other products and services to existing customers.
 Our identification of additional features, content, products and services may not result in timely development of complementary products.
 In addition, the success of certain new products and services may be dependent on continued growth in our base of Internet-based customers or adoption of new methodology by new customers.
 Because healthcare training continues to change and evolve, we may be unable to accurately predict and develop features, content and other products to address the needs of the healthcare industry.
-During the past two years, we have invested in new products including HospitalDirect^R, HealthStream^R Express, and Competency Compass[TM].
-If these products are not accepted by new or existing customers, we may not be able to recover the cost of this development and our business will be harmed.
+If new products, features, or content are not accepted by new or existing customers, we may not be able to recover the cost of this development and our business will be harmed.
 Continued growth of our Internet-based customer population is dependent on our ability to continue to provide relevant products and services in a timely manner.
-The success of our business will depend on our ability to continue providing our products and services as well as continued content, product and service enhancements to address the needs of the healthcare industry.
+The success of our business will depend on our ability to continue providing our products and services as well as enhancing our courseware, product and service offerings that address the needs of healthcare organizations.

-Within the healthcare industry, our customer channels are focused on two segments: healthcare organizations and pharmaceutical/ medical device companies.
+Within the healthcare industry, our customer channels are focused on two segments: healthcare organizations and pharmaceutical/medical device companies.
 We rely on spending within these two segments and our business may suffer if financial pressures cause our potential or existing customers to cut back on our services.

 There are several economic factors that have had an impact on the nation's approximately 5,000 acute care hospitals.
-Some of these factors include labor costs, which as recently as 2002 constituted 40 percent of hospital revenues, according to the Centers for Medicare and Medicaid (CMS), with half of that allocated for staffing nurses.
+Some of these factors include labor costs, which as recently as 2002 constituted 40 percent of 2002 hospital revenues, according to the Centers for Medicare and Medicaid (CMS), with half of that allocated for staffing nurses.
 Also, the reduced Medicare payment increases that resulted from the Balanced Budget Act of 1997 and the lower payments that most hospitals accepted from managed care companies in the last several years have both had an adverse financial effect on the hospital segment.
-These financial pressures, along with several major hospital defaults and bankruptcies, have resulted in limited access to capital for hospitals.
+These financial pressures, along with several major hospital defaults and bankruptcies, have resulted in limited access to capital for some hospitals.
 As HealthStream's target market within the healthcare industry, hospitals' financial pressures are salient in achieving our business objectives.